arduino-libraries/ArduinoBLE/docs/api.md

   if (batteryLevelChar.subscribed()) {
-     // set a new value , that well be pushed to subscribed BLE devices batteryLevelChar.writeValue(0xab);
+     // set a new value , that well be pushed to subscribed Bluetooth® Low Energy devices batteryLevelChar.writeValue(0xab);
   }